What to expect during a program of Neurofeedback Training

 At your first session

-At sessions 1 and 2, there are a number of resources you will be given, including diaries to keep a regular account of your changing symptoms.
-You will also put the EEG cap on again (as you will do at every session) and we will begin the process of explaining how you will engage with the training.
+At sessions 1 and 2, you will be given a number of resources , including a diary to keep a regular account of changes in your symptoms and behaviour.
+You will also asked to wear the EEG cap again (as you will do at every session) and learn how to engage with the training.